Keep Wales Safe - stay local and only travel only if your journey’s essential

 Children on public transport

 Children can travel on public transport if it’s the only option for essential travel, but please consider whether or not they could walk or cycle or they should be accompanied by a responsible adult or carer.
+We’re currently running reduced services and reduced capacity due to physical distancing.

 - stay 2 metres apart from people outside their household wherever possible